BigMikeM/reacto-problems/string-perms.md

 ## Solutions

-In general we're pretty stuck with `O(n!)` (factorial) time and space complexity (where `n` is the number of unique characters in the string).
+In general we're pretty much stuck with `O(n!)` (factorial) time and space complexity (where `n` is the number of unique characters in the string).
 Frankly, the end result of the algorithm demands it, because for `n` possible characters, it turns out there are `n!` permutations of those characters.

 For generating all possible permutations we could imagine doing so "position by position".
 There are `n` possible characters for the first position in the string.
 Each of those possibilities has `n-1` possibilities for the second position (i.e. excluding the character we put in the first position).
 In turn each of those possibilities has `n-2` possibilities for the third position (i.e. excluding the two characters already used for the first two positions).
 This continues until we reach the last character, which actually just has 1 possibility, because we will have used all other characters at that point.
 So `n` possibilities times `n-1` possibilities times `n-2` possibilities until we reach 1—that is exactly what `n!` is!
 You may find an explanation that is figuratively and literally more drawn out [here](https://www.khanacademy.org/math/precalculus/prob-comb/combinatorics-precalc/v/factorial-and-counting-seat-arrangements).